guptamadhulika01/UFO-Sightings/README.md

 2. Webpage created to show the appearance of various search groups
 3. Create filters so that the sightings can be viewed as the need of the user.

-Technologies Used:  HTML, CSS Javascript
+Technologies Used:  HTML, CSS Javascript.